 This is not a Band-Aid charity or a handout.
 EHN’s innovative approach leans into existing services to eliminate overlapping resources while putting each survivor in the driver’s seat, often for the first time.
 It is true empowerment, with clinical support and guidance.
 The women we work with are motivated and ambitious.
 Our unique approach puts each survivor at the center of service, determining her own success.

 Meet our founders— Kristy Norbert and Abby Fabiaschi .
 They are both believers in the power of economic solutions for vulnerable populations, and connected while working with an organization that provided funding to programs in Asia aimed at helping survivors of human trafficking achieve fiscal independence.
 Drawn together by shared core values and beliefs, when they realized an organization with the same mission didn’t exist domestically, they decided to build one.
 Kristy and Abby believe that:

 Circumstance is all that separates us from those enslaved

 Fiscal independence is key to breaking the cycle of exploitation

 Readiness matters: a will for independence is essential

 It is our duty to provide total financial transparency to our donor community

 From the moment the concept was hatched, the universe was on our side.
-Christine Merser joined our board and donated all the marketing resources needed to build an organization from scratch (hint: it’s a lot); Liza Salzer from Lulu Frost designed a beautiful bracelet, launching last November, to help us gain awareness and raise money; donors banded together to fund our pilot program; shelters validated the need by immediately knowing survivors in a position to benefit from our program.
+All the marketing resources were donated. ; Liza Salzer from Lulu Frost designed a beautiful bracelet, launching last November, to help us gain awareness and raise money; donors banded together to fund our pilot program; shelters validated the need by immediately knowing survivors in a position to benefit from our program.
 All this is to say, it blossomed from an idea to reality because a great many people decided to make it so, and we couldn’t be more grateful.
 The future looks brighter already.